tvmogul/Angular-2-SwipeClouds-Mobile-Framework/README.md

     }

 <p>Some people may have trouble getting JSONP to work so I will explain some of the things you need to know.
 You can run a JSONP server easily on your server with a few lines of PHP code or you can use C# .NET etc. The design concept I used was that instead of having multiple generic handlers or a single handler with lots of switch/if statement I decided to use a single generic handler with Factory design pattern.
 The Factory returns a class based upon the methodName that is passed which is used to only handle that request.
 The Factory reads the methodName and its class from the web.config file and instantiates the handler.
 The generic handler requests the Factory for the handler and performs some pre/post processing.
-Here is a link to an article I wrote on creating a JSONP server using C# .NET which is what I used in testing the JSONP code in this Angular2 Mobile App:</p>
+Here is a link to an article I wrote on creating a JSONP server using C# .NET which is what I used in testing the JSONP code in this Angular Mobile App:</p>

 <p><b><a href="http://www.software-rus.com/articles/articles.html?article=JSONPMobileHandler" target="_blank">C# .NET JSONP Server</a> Most people have problems getting this one part of the url correct:</b></p>